LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 instruction (normally by 4).

 On reset, the processor loads the PC with the value of the reset vector, which is at address 0x00000004.

+> The least-significant bit of each address loaded into *PC* must be 1 (indicating thumb mode).
+> Otherwise an exception will occure on the Cortex-M3.

 ## Program Status Registers

 The special-purpose program status registers (*xPSR*) provide arithmethic and logic flags (zero and carry flag),